-To help you get started on planning that final summer 2019 adventure, we've compiled a list of the 10 closest National Parks to Kelowna with a little bio about each.
+To help you get started on planning those summer 2020 adventure, we've compiled a list of the 10 closest National Parks to Kelowna with a little bio about each.

 Fun fact: There are 46 National Parks across our great nation, with seven in British Columbia and another five in Alberta.